TheineAddict/Null-Expected/src/data/posts/author1/2025/12/quality-resolutions-better-tester-2026.md

 Test cases age badly because they tend to be written as **mechanical scripts**:

-> “Click X, enter Y, expect Z.”
+> Click X, enter Y, expect Z.

 A small but effective habit: once per week, take one important test case and rewrite it as a **short narrative**: